Chart Color Schemes

 The level of general health in Prospect is notably higher than the national average with prevalence of common health conditions low among the general population and nearer the nation's average across older, at risk cohorts

-Prospect shows better-than-average health outcomes with lower prevalence of common conditions among its general population compared to older, at-risk cohorts nationwide.
-Private health cover rate is approximately 53% (~2,712 people), slightly higher than Greater Sydney's 49.8%.
+Prospect demonstrates better-than-average health outcomes with a lower prevalence of common health conditions among its general population compared to other areas, and closer to national averages for older, at-risk cohorts.

-The most prevalent medical conditions are arthritis and asthma, affecting 6.5% each of residents.
-73.0% report no medical ailments, similar to Greater Sydney's 73.6%.
-Prospect has a higher proportion of seniors aged 65 and over at 16.8% (866 people) compared to Greater Sydney's 15.2%.
-Health outcomes among seniors require more attention than the broader population.
+Approximately 53% (~2,783 people) of Prospect's population has private health cover, slightly higher than the average SA2 area.
+The most prevalent medical conditions are arthritis and asthma, affecting 6.5% and 6.5% of residents respectively.
+Around 73.0% of residents report having no medical ailments, similar to Greater Sydney's 73.6%.
+Prospect has a higher proportion of seniors aged 65 and over at 16.8% (889 people), compared to Greater Sydney's 15.2%.
+Health outcomes among seniors in Prospect require more attention than those of the broader population.

 Frequently Asked Questions - Health